antonino3g/antonino3g/README.md

 - :mortar_board: Degree in Analysis and Systems Development.
 - :computer: I'm Software developer with focus on Mobile developement.
-- :electron: I'm passionate for Dart ecossystem :blue_heart:
+- :electron: I'm passionate for Dart & Flutter ecossystem :blue_heart:
 - :bulb: I like to test other technologies, concepts and paradigms.